CTN-Originals/RoleMentionCooldown/README.md

-# CTN_DiscordTS-Template
+# Role Mention Cooldown
-A Template for a discord bot using discordjs in typescript.
+A discord bot that allows users to mention a role once, and then applying a cooldown to this role before it can be mentioned again.